Margarita Mariscal de Gante

-Margarita Mariscal de Gante (born 10 January 1954) is a Spanish judge and politician, who served as the minister of justice from 1996 to 2000.
+Margarita Mariscal de Gante y Mirón (born 10 January 1954) is a Spanish judge and politician, who served as the minister of justice from 1996 to 2000.

 Early life

-Gante was born in Madrid on 10 January 1954.
-She is the daughter of Jaime Mariscal de Ghent, a judge of the Public Order Tribunal created in Francoist Spain.
+Mariscal de Gante was born in Madrid on 10 January 1954.
+She is the daughter of Jaime Mariscal de Gante, a judge of the Public Order Tribunal created in Francoist Spain.
 The brother of this judge, Commissioner Mariscal de Gante, is also known for having invited the torturer Billy el Niño, the alias of Antonio González Pacheco, to celebrate in a police station in Madrid.
 She has a law degree.